Historical & Commemorative Glass For Sale

 This is a GAR, Grand Army of the Republic, PLATE It is 11 1/8" x 7 5/8".
 The Medal in the center of the middle ornament says, "Grand Army of the Republic, Veteran 1861-1866".
 The GAR was organized in Decatur, IL April 6, 1866.
 Membership was limited to honorably discharged veterans of the Union Army, Navy, Marine Corps or the Revenue Cutter Service who had served between April 12, 1861 and April 9, 1865.
 The final Encampment of the GAR was held in Indianapolis, Indiana in 1949 and the last member, Albert Woolson died in 1956 at the age of 109 years.
 According to Bessie Lindsay, John A. Logan was one of the founders and the first National Commander of the GAR. .
 The objects of the GAR were the cultivation of fraternal spirit, cherishing of loyalty, and provision for soldiers' widows and dependents.

-chip behind one of the outer points, seen HERE. $95
+The blue one has a small chip behind one of the outer points, seen HERE. $65

 |The CONSTITUTION aka FREEDOM